go-go-golems/glazed/cmd/glaze/doc/topics/03-templates.md

 ```

-Additional data can be provided using the `--template-data` argument,
+Additional data can be provided using the `--template-data` argument
-either as `:` separated pairs, themselves separated by commas,
+which should point to a JSON/CSV/YAML file containing the data to be
-or by providing a json or yaml file using a path preceded by a `@`.
+loaded.

 ```
 ❯ glaze json misc/test-data/[123].json \
-    --template-data @misc/test-data/book.json \
+    --template-data misc/test-data/book.json \
     --template-file misc/template-file-example2.tmpl.md \
     --output template
 # The Raven